roryclaasen/Magic-Mirror-Project/README.md

 <br>The code can be found in [time.js](site/assets/script/time.js).

 ## Calendar
-I am using the google calendar APIs, on the first time viewing the page there is a prompt to authorise this app to access google.
+I am using the google calendar APIs, on the first time viewing the page there is a prompt to authorize this app to access google.
 <br>The code can be found in [calendar.js](site/assets/script/calendar.js).

 ### Weather